Zeltan13/resume_scanner/README.md

 ## 💡 Inspiration

-This project was inspired by the idea of combining my love for NLP with a practical application that many people could find useful.
+This project was inspired by the idea of applying to too much internships that doesn't match my CV with a practical application that many people could find useful.
 Plus, it was a fun way to dive deeper into how text data can be used in machine learning.

 ## 🛠️ Getting Started